-64 tion methods for evaluating material purity we first simulated whole genome sequence data from single
+64 tion methods for evaluating material purity, we first simulated whole genome sequence data from single

 65 genomes and also simulated contaminanted datasets.
 Simulated data from single genomes was used to as-

 66 sess method specificity and simulated contaminant datasets method sensitivity.
 Simulated datasets were